 The best scientific and medical minds in the world have collaborated on the creation and testing of vaccines that are effective and being fast-tracked to the public.
 By mid-year 2021, it is likely that everyone in this country will have access to vaccines.
 Going forward, the United States and the world will be better informed and hopefully better prepared to deal with a health crisis like this.
 The election results have settled in now, so people can start adjusting to the 2021 landscape and local/national leadership expectations.
 At this point, another $900 billion COVID-19 relief package is on the way to send stimulus checks, extend unemployment benefits, ban evictions of renters and provide student loan forbearance, and potentially provide more to help small businesses, and state and local governments.
 Going forward, we expect more government investments in clean energy and infrastructure, which would create new jobs and business opportunities.

 2020 has taught us many lessons and reinforced a few timeless principles, one of which is the “time in the market” is far more important than “timing the market.”
-The difficulty of making accurate forecasts during pandemic should serve as a reminder of the importance of following an investment plan that aligns with investor’s risk tolerance and based on discipline and diversification.
-Silver Oak is committed to this philosophy and the financial plans Silver Oak has developed for our clients are a wonderful road-map as we work through today’s realities and cast our vision to the future.
+The difficulty of making accurate forecasts during the pandemic should serve as a reminder of the importance of following an investment plan that aligns with investors’ risk tolerance and is based on discipline and diversification.
+Silver Oak is committed to this philosophy and the financial plans Silver Oak has developed for our clients are a wonderful roadmap as we work through today’s realities and cast our vision to the future.
 Perhaps best of all, we have all had the opportunity to reflect on what truly matters to us, as individuals, as families, as a nation, and as global citizens.
-As we say good-bye to 2020 and embrace a New Year, we wish you and your loved ones stay healthy and well.
-Most importantly, have time to do what makes your soul shine and happy.
+As we say goodbye to 2020 and embrace a new year, we wish for you and your loved ones to stay healthy and well.
+Most importantly, take time to do what makes your soul shine and be happy.
 We look forward to our continued friendship and opportunities to connect in the upcoming year!

 With deep gratitude, Linda Cao and the Silver Oak TeamLinda Cao, President of Silver Oak Wealth Advisors